pktdvTA1/pw-ci-poc/readme.md

 ## UI ([basic](https://todomvc.com/examples/react/dist/), [login](https://www.saucedemo.com/))

-// The Login with POMs + Setup and StorageState
+The Login with POMs + Setup and StorageState.

-// The basic Login has has cookie and origins set as empty to avoid auth
+The basic Login has has cookie and origins set as empty to avoid auth,

-// The inventory despite only single test(fornow) is to demonstrate
+The inventory despite only single test(fornow) is to demonstrate.
-// An directly access page via URL
+An directly access page via URL.

+```
 $ npm run pw:sd

-```

 ```